-Determination of Fair Value: The valuation techniques and inputs used in Yankee Gas' fair value measurements are described in Note 4, "Asset Retirement Obligations," Note 5, "Goodwill," and Note 11, "Fair Value of Financial Instruments," to the financial statements.
+Determination of Fair Value: The valuation techniques and inputs used in Yankee Gas' fair value measurements are described in Note 4, "Asset Retirement Obligations," Note 10, "Fair Value of Financial Instruments," and Note 14, "Goodwill," to the financial statements.

-H. Allowance for Funds Used During Construction
+G. Allowance for Funds Used During Construction

 Allowance for funds used during construction (AFUDC) represents the cost of borrowed and equity funds used to finance construction and is included in the cost of plant on the balance sheets.
 The portion of AFUDC attributable to borrowed funds is recorded as a reduction of Interest Expense, and the AFUDC related to equity funds is recorded as Other Income, Net on the statements of income.
 AFUDC costs are recovered from customers over the service life of the related plant in the form of increased revenue collected as a result of higher depreciation expense.
-For the year ended December 31, 2021, AFUDC costs included borrowed funds of \$0.7 million.
-For the year ended December 31, 2020, AFUDC costs included borrowed funds of \$1.3 million and equity funds were less than \$0.1 million.
+For the years ended December 31, 2022 and 2021, AFUDC costs included borrowed funds of \$0.6 million and \$0.7 million, respectively.

 Yankee Gas' average AFUDC rate is based on a Federal Energy Regulatory Commission prescribed formula using the cost of a company's short-term financings and capitalization (long-term debt and common equity), as appropriate.
 The average rate is applied to average eligible construction work in progress amounts to calculate AFUDC.
-Average AFUDC rates for the years ended December 31, 2021 and 2020 were 1.2 percent and 2.1 percent, respectively.
+Average AFUDC rates for the years ended December 31, 2022 and 2021 were 0.6 percent and 1.2 percent, respectively.

-I. Other Income/(Loss), Net
+H. Other Income, Net

-Items included within Other Income/(Loss), Net on the statements of income primarily consist of the non-service related components of pension, SERP and PBOP benefit plan costs, interest income, and investment loss.
+Items included within Other Income, Net on the statements of income primarily consist of the non-service related components of pension, non-qualified defined benefit retirement plan (SERP) and PBOP benefit plan income/expense, interest income, and investment income/loss.

-J. Other Taxes
+I. Other Taxes

 Gross receipts taxes levied by the state of Connecticut are collected by Yankee Gas from its customers.
 These gross receipts taxes are recorded separately with collections in Operating Revenues and with payments in Taxes Other Than Income Taxes on the statements of income.
-For the years ended December 31, 2021 and 2020, gross receipts taxes were \$23.8 million and \$20.7 million, respectively.
+For the years ended December 31, 2022 and 2021, gross receipts taxes were \$28.5 million and \$23.8 million, respectively.
 As an agent for the state and local governments, Yankee Gas collects certain sales taxes that are recorded on a net basis with no impact on the statements of income.

-K. Supplemental Cash Flow Information
+J. Supplemental Cash Flow Information

-As of and For the Year ars Ended December 31,
+As of and For the Years s Ende d December 31,

-(Millions of Dollars) 2021 2020
+(Millions of Dollars) 2022 2021

-Cash Paid During the Year For:
+Cash Paid/(Received) During the Year For:

-Interest, Net of Amounts Capitalized \$ 24.2 \$ 22.8
+Interest, Net of Amounts Capitalized \$ 27.4 \$ 24.2

-Income Taxes 11.4 5.3
+Income Taxes (19.4) 11.4

 Non-Cash Investing Activities:

-Plant Additions Included in Accounts Payable (As of) 20.1 24.3
+Plant Additions Included in Accounts Payable (As of) 28.4 20.1

-L. Related Parties
+K. Related Parties